-For re-grading your term tests, you should submit your test papers and a written request on a separate paper with your detailed reasons to me, within 2 weeks of distributing the papers in class.
+For re-grading your term tests, you should submit a written request with your detailed reasons to me, within 2 weeks of distributing the papers in class.
 After this period, no request is accepted.
 Do not change or write on your test paper.
 Reasons like "I believe I should receive more partial marks for this question" may not be a good basis for re-grading.
 Your grade can go either way, up or down by re-grading.